 I wanted to go for a Light and Sound show at the Cellular Jail in the evening.
 But there was a long queue and could not manage the ticket.
 After the evening, there was one show for 1 hour but didn’t feel to go for it as it will be late and I was too exhausted.
 Actually, I wanted to go for it on the first day but schedule changed for the delay of the flights and that day this show was close to the public due to some VIP guests.

-The fourth day you can even visit Ross Island, North Bay Island those are very near from the city.
+The fourth day you can even visit Ross Island, North Bay Island those are very near to the city.
 North Bay Island is also best for Scuba Diving, Sea Walk, and Glass Bottom Boat Ride.

 Last day in the Andaman Islands…